saleyn/workshop-twix/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+For illustrating real-time client UI updates, open that URL in two or more browsers.

+Try to add/delete/update posts, and hit the "Like" or "Repost" buttons to see those updates propagated to all client browsers.

+Try to scroll the posts up and down and see progressive scrolling - the posts will be progressively loaded to the client browser maintaining only a subset of rows in the browser's memory.
+You can inspect that using a Chrome JS Debugger (press `F12` in Chrome/Edge/Firefox).

 ## Seeding some sample data

 The following command will add 100 new posts: